Estimate Time5 min

 Step 4: Consider which investments could work for you

-Step 5: Pick a pace for getting in
+Step 5: Pick an investing pace

 • Buy in all at once—with one or more big trades.